-There are 3 Section 4 licensed industries in the catchment and 1 of them is 'at risk' due to insufficient assimilative capacity in the receiving waters for BOD and nutrients.
-However, monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with this industry and there it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 4 Section 4 licensed industries in the catchment but none of them have been deemed to be 'at risk'.
+Monitoring does not indicate any water quality issues which are likely to be associated with these activities and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.